willemverbuyst/sb-client/ROUTES.md

 ### /users/:id

-`GET` An overview of a users and his previous predictions and scores
+`GET` An overview of a user and his previous predictions and scores

 &nbsp;